Body count: Vietnam War

 Since the goal of the United States in the Vietnam War was not to conquer North Vietnam but rather to ensure the survival of the South Vietnamese government, measuring progress was difficult.
 All the contested territory was theoretically "held" already.
 Instead, the U.S. Army used body counts to show that the U.S. was winning the war, leading to falsified and inflated enemy body count numbers.
 The Army's theory was that eventually, the Vietcong and North Vietnamese Army would lose after the attrition warfare.

 Historian Christian Appy states "search and destroy was the principal tactic; and the enemy body count was the primary measure of progress" in the US strategy of attrition.
 Search and destroy was a term to describe operations aimed at flushing the Viet Cong out of hiding, while body count was the measuring stick for operation success.
 Appy claims that American commanders exaggerated body counts by 100 percent.
 This method was controversial, due to two issues.
-The first is regarding the counting of unarmed civilians killed in actions as enemy combatants in free-fire zone as it was estimated that around 220,000 civilians killed by US/ARVN battle operations were miscounted as "enemy KIA".
+The first is regarding the counting of unarmed civilians killed in actions as enemy combatants in free-fire zone.
+Guenter Lewy estimated that 1/3 of those counted as "enemy KIA" in US/ARVN battlefield operations reports were civilians.
+He suggests that this would be 220,000 civilian deaths miscounted as "enemy KIA".
 Another issue is inflation and fabrication of body count in after-action reports, which is reported to have given false and inaccurate casualty figures for enemy dead.